max-hoffman/maxh/content/about/index.md

 resources:
 - src: 'img/billy.jpg'
   name: Billy
-  title: Billy
+  title: billy
 - src: 'img/artemis.jpg'
   name: Artemis
-  title: Artemis
+  title: artemis
 - src: 'img/lola.jpg'
   name: Lola
-  title: Lola
+  title: lola
 ---

 Welcome to my website.
 This contains a collection of some links to repos I've worked on, acadamic research projects I've been involved in, and articles when I infrequently write.